rackerlabs/auter/README.md

 Automatic updates for RHEL, CentOS, Fedora, Ubuntu and Debian Linux servers, with the ability to run pre/post hooks, pre-download packages and reboot after the updates.

 **Note about contributions**
 Auter is an open source project and we welcome users to send in feature requests and report any bugs in our issues page.
-We also welcome any help with maintaining the
+We also welcome any help with maintaining the application and any code contributions.

 **What does auter mean?**
 Automatic Update Transaction Execution by Rackspace.